cmry/omesa/README.rst

 several experiments or set-ups can be ran and evaluated with a very minimal piece of code.
 One of the test examples provided is that of `n-gram classification`_ of Wikipedia documents.
-In this experiment, we are provided with a toy set `n-gram.csv`_ that features 10 articles about Machine Learning, and 10 random other articles.
+In this experiment, we are provided with a toy set `n_gram.csv`_ that features 10 articles about Machine Learning, and 10 random other articles.
 To run the experiment, the following configuration is used:

 .. code-block:: python